The Life and Legend of Wyatt Earp: Casting

 O'Brian was chosen for the role in part because of his physical resemblance to early photographs of Wyatt Earp.

 Douglas Fowley and Myron Healey were cast 49 and 10 times, respectively, as Earp's close friend John H. "Doc" Holliday.

 Mason Alan Dinehart, or Alan Dinehart, III, son of film stars Alan Dinehart and Mozelle Britton, was cast in 34 episodes between 1955 and 1959 as Bat Masterson, a role filled on the NBC series of the same name by Gene Barry.
 Dinehart played Masterson from the ages of 19 to 23.

 Many episodes show Douglas Fowley as playing the part of Doc Fabrique when he actually is not in the episodes.
 O'Flynn was left off the credits most of the time.

 Bob Steele played Wyatt's deputy, Sam, in four episodes in 1955 during the Wichita period.

 Use of Buntline Special

-In the show, O'Brian carried a Buntline Special, a pistol with a 12-inch barrel, which triggered a mild toy craze at the time the series was originally broadcast.
+In the show, O'Brian carried a Colt Buntline Special, a revolver with a 12-inch barrel, which triggered a mild toy craze at the time the series was originally broadcast.
 No credible evidence has been found that Wyatt Earp ever owned such a gun.
 The myth of Earp carrying a Buntline Special was created in Stuart N. Lake's best-selling 1931 biography Wyatt Earp: Frontier Marshal, later admitted by the author to be highly fictionalized.